Hair loss in men

 Hair transplant for women

 Women are less often affected by hormonal, constitutional hair loss, also known as androgenetic alopecia, than men.
 The dihydrotestosterone hormone plays only a subordinate role in women.
-Reduced aromatase activity leads to low levels of oestrogens.
+Reduced aromatase activity leads to low levels of estrogens.
 This causes the loss of hair to spread slowly from the middle parting towards the forehead and the hairline.
 Complete baldness rarely occurs.

 Diffuse hair loss is associated with the formation of a high forehead.
 Circular hair loss is most often caused by autoimmune or metabolic diseases, such as diabetes or thyroid dysfunction, and stress.
-The immune system’s defence cells prevent new hair follicles from growing.
+The immune system’s defense cells prevent new hair follicles from growing.
 Circular bald patches become visible all over the head.
 Scarring and injuries can also be the cause of hair loss….
 There may also be other causes such as: Deficiency symptoms due to an unbalanced diet, metabolic diseases, hormonal fluctuations, intolerance of medication, stress.

 When can a hair transplant be performed on women?

 If there is hair loss of 50% and the hair is getting less and less, you are suitable for a hair transplant.
 Self-confidence is severely affected by this.
 As long as there is enough hair on other parts of the head for a hair transplant in women, the procedure can be performed.
 Before the operation, the concomitant disease and medications taken must be forwarded to the doctor.

 What should be considered after a hair transplant for women?